How to file a Washington DC annual report

 Entity-specific requirements:

-• LPs/LLPs: Names and addresses of all partners, partnership business description
+• LPs/LLPs: Names and addresses of general partners, brief statement of business affairs conducted in DC

 The person filing must sign electronically (online) or provide a wet ink signature (paper filing) and include their title and authority to act on behalf of the entity.